dawm/xTwitter/README.md

 		{ screen_name: 'dawm' },
 		function (response) {
 			if (response !== undefined && response.error === undefined && response.following === true) {
+				/*
-				// note that response.following will return true since it was true when you made the call
+				* Note that response.following will return true if successful.
+I don't know why Twitter
+				* does this (API lag?) since you would think it should be false when successfully unfollowing.
+				* --
-				// if you unfollow the user a second time it will fail, since you are not following them. console.log('Unfollow successful');
+				* If you unfollow the user a second time it will fail, since you are not following them.
+				*/
+				console.log('Unfollow successful');
 			} else {
 				console.log('Unfollow failed, error: "+response.error);